logbasex/coding-notes/editors/vim/README.md

 :%s/old/new/g  # replace all old with new throughout file :%s/old/new/gc # replace all old with new throughout file with confirmations :noh           # remove highlighting of search matches
+*              # search forward the word under the cursor
+#              # search backward the word under the cursor
 ```

 ## Search in multiple files